jadepanths/Python-PyTorch-Tutorial/README.md

 note: **_** suffix is called **In-Place operations**.
 Operations that store the result into the operand are called in-place.
 Basically you are chaning/altering the variable.
 For example x.copy_(y) or x.t_() will change the x.

 ## Tensor Memory Location
+This is where you have to be careful when comverting and modifying tensors.
+As they often point to the same memory address.
+Like a C++ pointer, when you modify one variable, another variable will be modified as well.

 ```Python
 import torch